Solo Travel in Barcelona

 TIP – The Barcelona card offers cheap transport and discounts on admission to museums and attractions.
 Price from €40.

 From El Prat Airport

 There is a metro which runs through both terminal 1 and terminal 2.
 The R2 train runs from terminal 2 to Sants Estacio and takes 25 minutes (look for the Renfe sign).
 A ticket into the city will cost €5 one way for the train ticket or you can buy a 24/48/72 hour card and take the metro instead.
-The Aerobus is available from terminal 1 and 2 and runs to Placa Catalunya.
+The Aerobus is available from terminals 1 and 2 and runs to Placa Catalunya.
 It costs €5.75 for a single ticket.
-Taxis are available but they are the most expensive option costing approx €30 for the 30 minute journey.
+Taxis are available but they are the most expensive option costing approx €30 for the 30-minute journey.

 Some low-cost airlines from into and out of Girona Airport.
 Near to the Costa Brava, Girona is approximately an hour away and reachable by bus from Estacio de Nord.

 Barcelona is a main hub for transport and the airport is within easy reach for both domestic and international flights.
 Trains depart Sans Estacio, Passeig de Gràcia, and Estacio de Franca to other destinations in Spain and beyond.

 Monbus departs from Plaza Catalunya (and other places in the city) and travels to Sant Pierre de Ribes and other towns outside of Barcelona.
 Check the timetables along the road as there are several stops.